 Please send your submission in PDF format via e-mail to Valerie Sticher (firstname.lastname@example.org).

 We look forward to receiving your submissions!
-Winners will be notified in September 2022, and the prize winners will be announced on the CRS website and social media.
+Winners will be notified around June 2023, and the prize winners will be announced on the CRS website and social media.